miklevin/MikeLev.in/_posts/2022-06-16-there-s-no-place-like-home-you-get-to-decide-where-that-is-or-do-you.md

 headline: Mapping Your Windows Home Folder to a Linux Home Folder - Learn How Here!
 description: In this video, I show how to use symbolic links to map a Windows home folder to a Linux home folder, and how to use the 'ln' command and '-s' switch.
 I also explain setting up a virtualenv as a bonus.
 I emphasize the importance of backing up .config files in order to avoid losing work in the Linux container.
 Watch now to learn how to set up your Windows/Linux environment!
 keywords: Windows, Linux, Symbolic Links, Home Folder, Virtualenv, 'ln' Command, '-s' Switch, .config Files, Backup, WSL, Container
-categories: container, wsl, linux, virtualenv
+categories: container, virtualenv, wsl, linux
 layout: post
 ---